 The purpose of this process is to support and assist students to be ready to QE in the third year of study, in accordance with University requirements for satisfactory academic progress as described above.

-Students are responsible for submitting their portfolios and yearly statements to their Preliminary Committee in a timely fashion at the end of the year.

-After the first-year review meeting, the Preliminary Committee will share their feedback at a departmental faculty meeting.
-Based on the report by the Preliminary Committee, the faculty as a whole will vote to recommend:
+Students are responsible for submitting their portfolios and yearly statements to advisors in a timely fashion at the end of the year.
+Based on the report by the Preliminary Committee, the faculty as a whole will recommend: